Shakthichaithanya/Employee-Management-System/README.md

    - The system maintains a log of important actions (such as employee creation, updates, and deletion) performed by users with the corresponding role information for audit purposes.

 #### 6. **Data Security**:
-   - **JWT Expiration and Refresh Tokens**: JWT tokens have a set expiration time to ensure secure access, and refresh tokens can be implemented to regenerate expired tokens without requiring a full login.
+   - **JWT Expiration**: JWT tokens have a set expiration time to ensure secure access.

 #### 7. **Error Handling**:
    - The system has a robust error-handling mechanism to handle various scenarios like invalid credentials, unauthorized access, token expiration, and resource not found.